|MICHAEL WOOD | GENERAL MANAGER|

 Amanda currently lives in Corpus Christi, Texas.

-Caitlyn Anderson enters her first season with the IceRays as the Director of Sponsorships and Community Relations.
+Caitlyn Anderson enters her first season with the IceRays as the Director of Ticket Sales, Sponsorships & Community Relations.
 She graduated from Texas A&M Corpus Christi in December of 2017, having majored in Sports Management with a minor in Marketing.

-When not at work, Caitlyn enjoys running, hunting, fishing and volunteering at local non-profit organizations.
-She is a native of Klein, TX and resides in Corpus Christi.
+When not at work, Caitlyn enjoys going to the gym and fishing.
+She is a native of Klein, TX and currently resides in Corpus Christi.

 |SCOTT McCLARREN | DIRECTOR OF SPECIAL EVENTS|